 Where to Buy Hardwood Lumber Near Me

-Best Places to Shop for Hardwood Lumber
+Other Sources for Hardwood Lumber

-2. Specialty Lumberyards
+1. Local Specialty Lumberyards

-3. Home Centers
+2. Home Centers

-4. Classiﬁed Ads
+3. Classiﬁed Ads

 Ads on Craigslist and other similar listing sources can put you in touch with local sawyers who cut, dry and sell lumber on a smaller scale.
 Want ads are also a great option for buying caches of boards stored in barns, sheds and home shops.
 Often, families of deceased woodworkers are willing to sell off inventories of lumber for very modest prices, particularly to buyers who will put a loved one’s precious boards to good use.

-5. Backyard Lumber
+4. Backyard Lumber

 Finding lumber in your backyard might seem implausible, but there’s no reason your storm-downed maple or overgrown oak tree couldn’t become excellent lumber if you can process the log.
 Here again, classiﬁed ads can help.
 Find an enterprising sawyer with a portable band saw mill who can come and slice the log into green lumber.
 You’ll need to air-dry the material for at least a year, or have it kiln-dried, but the sawyer may have suggestions for who could take care of that part of the process, too.